saurabh500/mssql-rs/README.md

   - rust-analyzer
   - C/C++ - Visual Studio Marketplace
   - CodeLLDB - Visual Studio Marketplace

+  Alternatively go to the the command palette "Ctrl + P" and type "Extensions: Show Recommended Extensions."
+This will bring up the flyout with the above extensions as workspace recommended extensions.

 - Download Rust MS internal setup (msrustup.exe) from [MSRustup from MS]

 #### Setting up the environment